Value-Led Approaches to Reduce Healthcare Costs in the U.S.

 3: Reduce Cost Uncertainty with Predictive Analytics

 The continued increase in the number of insured employees with chronic and complex conditions — coupled with new expensive drugs and therapies — is driving up the number of high-cost claimants for many employers.
 It’s more important than ever for employers to understand this emerging risk so they can better predict and budget claim volatility and make the best decisions on claims mitigation and reinsurance strategies.
-For example, Aon’s Health Risk Navigator uses machine learning to analyze historical claims and demographic data, which then allows the tool to accurately predict future high-cost claim risks.
+For example, Aon’s Health Risk Analyzer uses machine learning to analyze historical claims and demographic data, which then allows the tool to accurately predict future high-cost claim risks.
 This type of predictive modeling helps employers take control of healthcare spending, integrate support and management for their high-cost claimant risks and ensure long-term sustainability of healthcare benefit programs.

 4: Integrate Support by Bringing Vendors Together